-Medpace is a top 10 CRO with the mission to accelerate the global development of safe and effective medical therapeutics.
-With a history of success working with the biotech industry since 1992, the company brings stability of leadership, processes, technology, and expertise.
+Medpace is a top-10 CRO with the mission to accelerate the global development of safe and effective medical therapeutics.
+With a 30-year history of success working with the biotech industry, the company provides a therapeutically focused, integrated, global approach with a commitment to organic growth.

-At its heart, Medpace has a unique philosophy that fosters partnerships important for biotechs with limited resources and sometimes limited experience.
-With the help of integrated, cross-functional teams, the company can ensure that it supports biotechs through every stage of drug development, from the moment they have identified their lead compound.
+Medpace's culture and operating structure are purposely designed to accommodate efficient partnering, important for emerging biotechs with limited resources and sometimes limited experience.
+With the help of integrated, crossfunctional teams, the company can ensure that it supports biotechs through every stage of drug development, from the moment they have identified their lead compound.

 "We have extensive experience working with small and mid-size companies," says Heyrman.
 "We know how to be a seamless extension of a biotech's team so that we become one team working together towards that ultimate goal within its strategic plan.
-Clear communication, clarifying issues, ensuring decisions are being made, followed through, and communicated to the entire team - that's an expertise that exists within Medpace and that we like to extend to our colleagues on the biotechs' side as well."
+Clear communication, clarifying issues, ensuring decisions are being made, followed through, and communicated to the entire team-that's an expertise that exists within Medpace and that we like to extend to our colleagues on the biotechs' side as well."